Voznyy-Clean-Energy-Lab-UToronto/Prebiotic-Metabolism/README.md

 - [ ] Do research and pick on a temperature to do calculations (base on hydrothermal vents, if doing that).

 ## xTB
+Do all calculations (except Geom opt and MD) in triplicates to add variability measurement.

 - **Initial Calculations (No metal centers)**
   - Optimize structures using Geometric Optimization:
     - [ ] Pyruvate + CO2